 Big Ideas: Artists who see the world 'in the round'

-- How can ideas be represented in the round?
-What skills are needed? - Why do artists choose to work 'in the round'? - Who are some of the renowned artists, and what are their preferred styles and mediums?
+- How can ideas be represented in 3D?
+What skills are needed? - Why do artists choose to work with sculpture? - Who are some of the renowned artists, and what are their preferred styles and mediums?

 SUBJECT REFERENCE